b38tn1k/b38tn1k.github.io/cv.md

 *Sydney, Australia — November 2013 to December 2015*

 I was responsible for research, development, and technical management of numerous projects spanning electronic, mechanical, and software engineering within small (2-4 person) development teams.
 In addition to my involvement in prototype development, I corresponded with large scale manufacturers in Australia and China to fulfill the mass-production requirements of projects.
 All projects required communication and collaboration with non-technical clientele.
 During my time at Finch, I provided IT support for the Sydney office and maintained hardware within the workshop.
-You can see some of my work [here.](https://www.finchcompany.com/technology/)

 **Junior Researcher and Developer, [Peter Vogel Instruments / Fairlight](http://petervogelinstruments.com.au/)**